Doing More With Your Retirement Plans

 A. Yes.
 Funds remaining in your retirement accounts after your lifetime are considered part of your estate and could possibly be subject to state and/or federal taxes.

-More importantly for most people, any retirement funds will be be subject to income tax when received by heirs.
+More importantly for most people, any retirement funds will also be subject to income tax when received by heirs.

-You may wish to designate that charitable gifts be made from remaining retirement funds and leave other assets to loved ones.
-This will ensure that no federal estate or income tax will ever be due on any residual retirement fund balances.
+You may wish to designate that charitable gifts be made from retirement funds and leave other assets to loved ones.
+This will ensure that no federal estate or income tax will ever be due on any remaining retirement fund balances.

-Q. Can I leave assets in my retirement plan to charity only after I provide to other heirs?
+Q. Can I leave assets in my retirement plan to charity after I provide for my heirs?

 A. Yes.
-You can state that charitable gifts be made only in the event your spouse or other heirs do not survive you.
+You may state that charitable gifts be made only in the event your spouse or other heirs do not survive you.

 Q. Is it possible to make a charitable gift of remaining retirement funds while first providing an income for loved ones?